LD4P/arm/modeling_recommendations/measurements.md

 **Notes**
 -   Demonstrates that when a part of a resource, such as a binding or frame, is recognized as a distinct resource, other assertions can be made about it (color, material, etc.).

-Diagram 5: Measurements of arrangement: arrangement is a resource
+<a name="diagram-5">Diagram 5: Measurements of arrangement: arrangement is a resource</a>
 ------------------
 ![Measurement diagram 5](/modeling_recommendations/modeling_diagrams/measurement_arrangement.png)
 **Notes/TBD**